#SouthernCharm Nanny Dawn Says That Thomas Ravenel Belongs Behind Bars

 “I told him ‘this isn’t appropriate.
 I work for you.’
 He then hugged me as an alternative.
 I had baby bottles in my hands, so I couldn’t hug him.
 It felt like he was putting his weight on me.”

-After the attempted embrace, Dawn thought she might distract him by helping him upstairs where she could get her jacket and car keys in order to go home, but sadly things escalated when he exposed himself.
+After the attempted embrace, Dawn thought she might distract him by helping him upstairs where she could get her jacket and car keys in order to go home, but sadly things escalated when she says he exposed himself.

 “I went upstairs to get my jacket which had the key to my vehicle in the pocket.
 I was corralled into the master bedroom and he shut the door behind me.
 I turned around and he had his pants dropped, not wearing underwear.
 He was blocking the door.
 I was mortified, embarrassed, and scared.”